Difference Between GSD and Alsatian

 The main purpose of alsatian Dogs is that they are used to track criminals, for patrolling, detecting and holding suspects.
 In the second world war, they were also used as messenger dogs and rescue dogs.

-After the world war, due to conflict with Germans, the population of alsatian decreased.
+After the world war, the population of alsatian decreased due to conflict with the Germans.
 But after that, its population increased.
 According to a survey, it is the second most popular breed.

 Main Differences Between GSD and Alsatian

-1. GSD has an origin from Germany, as the name indicates.
-The alsatian name was given by Britishers as they were found in the Alsace-Lorraine region.
+1. GSD has an origin in Germany, as the name indicates.
+Britishers gave the Alsatian name as they were found in the Alsace-Lorraine region.

-2. Before the world war, they were referred to as GSD i.e. German shepherd.
-After the end of the world war due to conflict between Germany and the rest of the world, its name wa changed to Alsatian.
+2. Before the world war, they were referred to as GSD, i.e. German shepherds.
+After the end of the world war, due to conflict between Germany and the rest of the world, its name was changed to Alsatian.

-3. Variants of GSD include Cow-dogs, sheep-dogs, South-german Type, East or central German type, reddish sheep-dogs etc. Variants of Alsatian include King shepherd, white shepherd, Shiloh Shepherd, White swiss shepherd dog etc.
+3. Variants of GSD include Cow-dogs, sheep-dogs, South-german Types, East or central German types, reddish sheep-dogs etc. Variants of Alsatian include King shepherd, white shepherd, Shiloh Shepherd, White swiss shepherd dog etc.

 4. Colours of GSD include Yellow, Black, White, Reddish etc. Colours of Alsatian include Black, Tan, silver, red-black etc.